-Five years after his last PGA Tour win, Tiger Woods has returned to the top.
+Eleven years after his last major win, Tiger Woods has returned to the top.

 Tiger's return has us taking a look at other athletes' notable comebacks from long layoffs due to injuries, personal reasons and retirements.